samuelgozlan/amplitude-dev-center/docs/experiment/integrations/contentful.md

 Amplitude Experiment is built for flexibility to fit in with any architecture and a variety of needs.
 This app offers an easy and flexible way to build out your content on top of Amplitude Experiment to help grow your marketing efforts.

-### Features
+## Features

 - Run A/B tests on Amplitude Experiment and author content in Contentful
 - Read different properties (refreshed every 5 seconds) from Amplitude Experiment and build your content around this information

-### Requirements
+## Requirements

 To use this plugin, you'll need the following:

 - Access to an Amplitude plan with Amplitude Experiment enabled.
 - A Management API key, which you can find in the Experiment side bar.

-### How to install
+## Installation

-#### Step 1 - Install the app in your Contentful instance under the Apps tab
+### Step 1 - Install the app in your Contentful instance under the Apps tab

 Type in your Org URL (if you are not sure, check out your url: `https://app.amplitude.com/experiment/<ORG_URL>/dashboard`).

 Provide your management API key created in the Getting Started section.
-Note: This management API key will no longer be visible to others on your team looking at this app configuration in the UI once you install the app for security purposes.
+For security purposes, management API keys aren't visible to others on your team looking  once you install the app.

 You should now be able to see a Content model in Contentful under the Content model tab called “Variant Container.”